-GLASGOW, Scotland (AP) – Scottish champion Glasgow Rangers says the club intends to go into administration, placing the future of the country's most successful team in jeopardy.
+GLASGOW, Scotland (AP) – Rangers filed legal papers Monday indicating its intention to go into administration, placing the future of the financially stricken Scottish club in jeopardy.

-By going into administration, Rangers will automatically be deducted 10 points.
-The team is currently four points behind Glasgow Celtic in the Scottish Premier League standings.
+Rangers is currently four points behind city rival Celtic in the Scottish Premier League standings.